tmr08c/tmr08c.github.io/content/blog/2020/06/writing-more-while-remote/index.md

 One way I am trying to improve my written communication is through practice; specifically, by writing more blog posts.

+## (Deliberate) Practice

 As it goes with everything, it takes practice to get better.
 With writing, it seems common to hear a suggested form of practice being to [write every day](https://medium.com/the-mission/the-daily-routine-of-20-famous-writers-and-how-you-can-use-them-to-succeed-1603f52fbb77#:~:text=Stephen%20King%20writes%206%20pages,it's%20just%20another%20day's%20work.).
 For professional writers, this seems goes beyond practice and moves into job productivity territory, but I think it still shows the value of practice and routine in becoming a better writer.

-While I probably have to do some non-code writing every day at work (creating tickets, writing up code reviews, etc.), I want to find opportunities to "practice" outside of doing the "real thing."
-I am loosely trying to develop something around the idea of [deliberate practice](https://www.calnewport.com/blog/2010/01/06/the-grandmaster-in-the-corner-office-what-the-study-of-chess-experts-teaches-us-about-building-a-remarkable-life/), but know this doesn't quite fit the bill.
-Some of the ideas around deliberate practice (from the article) are repetrition, feedback, mentally demanding, hard to do, and driven by good goals.
+While I probably have to do some non-code writing every day at work (creating tickets, writing up code reviews, etc.), I want to find opportunities to "practice" outside of doing the "real thing" at work.
+I am loosely trying to develop something around the idea of [deliberate practice](https://www.calnewport.com/blog/2010/01/06/the-grandmaster-in-the-corner-office-what-the-study-of-chess-experts-teaches-us-about-building-a-remarkable-life/).
+The six traits of deliberate practice from the article are:

+1. Designed to improve performance - you should be stretching beyond your abilities during practice.
+1. Repetition - similar to the writers' suggestion to write everyday; practicing a lot take you beyond just doing the activity normally.
+1. Feedback - when practicing you should have external feedback readily and continously available.
+1. Mentally demanding - the article compares the "mindless" acts of practicing scales with deliberate practices which should require you to be mindful and focused.
+1. Hard to do - this sort of seems redundant with number one and four, but it's sort of the end result.
+By doing things that stretch you to your limits and beyond and that you must focus on, you are likely going to be doing something that is difficult for you.
+The articly specifically calls out deliberate practice is not doing something you do well and enjoy doing.
+1. Driven by good goals - goals should focus on the _process_ of getting to the outcome and not just the outcome alone.

+How does my current attempts at writing more through blog posts stack up against the traits of good deliberate practice?

+1. Designed to improve performance - I think writing in a longer form medium, in a way that is clear and succinct to a wider audience is currentl pushing beyond my limits.
+1. Repetition - I am currently working to spend about one Pomodoro of time (25 minutes) each day writing.
+1. Feedback - I think this is the biggest hole I have in deliberate practice.
+It seems like the ideal would be to have people review my work after reach writing session.
+I imagine a more realistic approach would be to get some reviews on various drafts.
+I would start by asking people I know, but I think having an editor review my work and provide feedback would move me in the right direction.
+I do not currently have any plans around this, but it may be something I should consider if I really want to improve.
+1. Mentally demanding - I do find find I need to be focused to write.
+There are some tasks like editing where I try to lean on tools like [Grammarly](https://www.grammarly.com/) to do some of the mental heavy-lifting.
+There may be opportunity to stay more engaged in the suggested edits and why to reduce my errors in the future.
+1. Hard to do - I do find writing and editing these posts difficult.
+I think maybe PICK UP FROM HERE

 As a developer, there are a lot of places where writing is important (e.g., creating tickets/issues, code comments, pull request descriptions, code reviews, etc.).
 This increases with remote work where more communication becomes text-based.
 In many of these situations there is value in being accurate, including context and relevant details, and at the same time succinct (you don't want a three-hundred word comment for each method in your application).